eMoflon/kaleidoscope-zoo/showcase/com.kaleidoscope.usecase.showcase.second/README.md

- ## Second show case scenario:
+## Second showcase scenario:

 1. Run `com.kaleidoscope.usecase.showcase.second` as an Eclipse Application
 2. In the new Eclipse instance go to `File -> New -> Other...`
-3. Choose the wizard `New Showcase First Project` inside the folder `Other`
+3. Choose the wizard `New Showcase Second Project` inside the folder `Other`
 4. Enter the project name and click `Finish`

 A new project with the chosen name should be created in the workspace.